scy-phy/FetchBench/fetchbench/README.md

 See [EXTENDING.md](EXTENDING.md) for instructions on how to add testcases for other prefetcher designs to FetchBench.

 ## Building the Source Code Documentation
-If you have [Doxygen](https://doxygen.nl/) installed, you can use it to generate a source code documentation for the FetchBench sources.
-Just run:
+If you have [Doxygen](https://doxygen.nl/) installed, you can generate an HTML-based source code documentation for the FetchBench sources as follows:

 ```
 make -C build doc_doxygen
 ```

-The documentaiton is generated in `build/docs`.
+The documentation is generated in `build/docs`.